vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 To apply a referral code and become a referee, a party must fulfil the following criteria:

 - party must not currently be a **referrer**
+- party must not currently be a **referee** associated with a valid referral set (Note: for a set to be valid, the sets referrer must be meeting the staking requirement.)

 To become a referee, a referee must submit a signed `ApplyReferralCode` transaction with the following fields: